 Mostecka leads to a square (Little Quarter Square in some English guides, Lesser Town Square in others, Malostranské námēsti in Czech) with a cluster of buildings in the centre, the most notable being the Church of St Nicholas.
 You should pop in – it’s regarded as the most beautiful baroque church in Prague.
 There are lots of cafes and restaurants in the vicinity, so if you haven’t had breakfast, eat now or forever hold your peace.
 There’s a lot to see ahead, and you’ll need a full tank.

-The buildings close to the entrance of the castle (in Castle Square and the suburb of Hradcany) are very photogenic.
-The castle gates feature statues of fighting giants.
-As in most seats of power, a lot of backstabbing has taken place in the castle, which dates back to the 9th century.
+The buildings close to the castle entrance are photogenic, so factor in some time to explore the neighbourhood (Hradcany) before entering the castle gates, which feature statues of fighting giants.
+A good choice, because as in most seats of power, a lot of backstabbing has taken place in the castle, which dates back to the 9th century.

 The first courtyard is where the changing of the guard takes place at noon every day.
 Our article on the ceremony will help you decide whether it is worth lingering here to watch.
 On a quiet day with few tourists about you will probably have to get there 15-20 minutes early to secure a good viewing spot, but in the peak tourist season it could be a lot more.